findify/flink-adt/README.md

 * can be extended with custom serializers even for deeply-nested types
 * has no fallback to Kryo
 * reuses all the low-level serialization code from Flink for basic Java and Scala types
-* experimental support of VarLength-style encoding of arrays of primitives

 TODO:
 * moar testing.
-* make artifacts available on maven for different Flink versions.
-Currently only 1.9 is supported, but it may also work with other versions.
-* not all Scala and Java types are supported out of the box.
+* not all Scala and Java types are supported out of the box yet.

 Issues:
 * as this project relies on macro to derive TypeSerializer instances, if you're using IntelliJ, it may